Center for American Progress

 By law, foreign aid, which includes assistance to foreign militaries, is the responsibility of the State Department.
 This is for the simple reason that providing arms to another country is fundamentally an act of foreign policy.
 The State Department’s foreign military financing program has provided roughly $6 billion aid annually to foreign military partners, such as Israel and Egypt, for a half-century.

 The above excerpt was originally published in The Washington Post.
-Click here to view the full article.

 The positions of American Progress, and our policy experts, are independent, and the findings and conclusions presented are those of American Progress alone.
 A full list of supporters is available here.
 American Progress would like to acknowledge the many generous supporters who make our work possible.

 Former Former Senior Policy Analyst